lucaschirruINAF/SRT-Documentation/antenna.rst

 The ROACH1 (or ROACH) backend is an FPGA board developed by the CASPER collaboration, with two ADC converters and a reprogrammable architecture.
 It can be used to acquire baseband data (voltages) or for real-time folding of pulsar data, thanks to the PSRDADA software.
 The currently available bandwidth is 128 MHz using a CPU cluster with 8 nodes (each node processes 16 MHz, so 8 x 16 MHz in total).

 The ROACH1 backend has been the backend of choice for the Large European Array for Pulsars (LEAP) project.
 More information on the implementation of the LEAP project with the ROACH1 backend can be found here: `OAC Internal Report N. 39 <http://www.oa-cagliari.inaf.it/area.php?page_id=10&skip=3>`_.
 It is also used to perform all P-band pulsar observations at SRT.
-Its ability to perform coherent de-dispersion makes it a superior backend compared to the DFB; however only 128 MHz of its 512 MHz capabilities is currently available because of the number of installed CPU nodes.
+Its ability to perform coherent de-dispersion makes it a superior backend compared to the DFB.
+Its 128 MHz of available bandwidth (only 128 MHz of its 512 MHz capability is currently available because of the limited number of installed CPU nodes) is largely sufficient for P-band but more limited for L-band.
 In the near future, access to
-GPU nodes will increase the bandwidth to 512 MHz.
+GPU nodes will increase the available bandwidth to 512 MHz.

 SARDARA